matn7/CS-Notes/src/main/java/basic_java/README.md

 ```

 - Only make method calls to friends.
-- friends - object passed in as parameter to methods of your classes.
+- Friends: Object passed in as parameter to methods of your classes.
 Object created inside your class.
 - Code should never include multiple '.' operators in the same function call.

 ```java